febeling/rb-libsvm/README.md

 Spec Status: [![Build Status](https://secure.travis-ci.org/febeling/rb-libsvm.png)](http://travis-ci.org/febeling/rb-libsvm)

-This is a module which provides a Ruby API to the LIBSVM [1] library.
+This package provides a Ruby bindings to the LIBSVM [1] library.
 SVM is a machine learning and classification algorithm, and LIBSVM is a popular free implementation of it, written by Chih-Chung Chang and Chih-Jen Lin, of National Taiwan University, Taipei.
 See "Programming Collective Intelligence," [2] among others, for a usage example.

-Note: There exists another Ruby binding for LIBSVM, named Ruby SVM, [3] written by Rudi Cilibrasi.
-(That's the one mentioned in the libsvm documentation.)
-This package is not related but written independently and from scratch.
+Note: There exist two other Ruby bindings for LIBSVM.
+One is named Ruby SVM, written by Rudi Cilibrasi.
+It is hard to find now.
+The other, more actively developed one is libsvm-ruby-swig by Tom Zeng [3], which is built using SWIG.

 ## Dependencies

 None.
 Libsvm is bundled with the project.
 Just install and go!

-Currently using libsvm version 3.12
+Currently includes libsvm version 3.12.

 ## Installation